SAP-samples/teched2025-DT265/exercises/ex0/README.md

 1. Download the [Notes.properties](./Notes.properties) file to the laptop.
 2. Open the file in Visual Studio Code on the laptop.

-## Get an Overview of the System Lanscape
+## Get an Overview of the System Landscape

-After completing these steps, you have an overview of the system landscape of this hands-on session.
+After completing below steps, you have an overview of the system landscape of this hands-on session.
 The image below provides a visual representation of the landscape.

 <img src="images/OverviewSetup.png" alt="overview demo setup" width="100%">